Outgoing Transfer Agreements

 Mennonite Disaster Service

 Hesston College and Mennonite Disaster Service (MDS) cooperate to provide a program of study that prepares students for leadership in MDS projects.
 See the plan of study under Disaster Management.

 Central American Study and Service Program

 The Central American Study and Service program (CASAS) of Guatemala City, Guatemala, welcomes Hesston College students interested in learning Spanish in an integrated, inter-cultural, faith-based context.
-Students may earn up to three hours of credit for Spanish in May and up to 12 hours of credit during a 12-week program.
-Typically six of these hours are for Spanish, three for Introduction to Central America, and three for a class of the student’s choice.
+A variety of options exist to earn credit in Spanish language as well as other courses at different schedules during the year.
 Students may also participate without receiving college credit.
 Contact the Hesston College registrar for details.

 Through Acadeum (College Consortium), Hesston College has agreements with other institutions to make online courses available to students.
 Courses are pre-approved by the Hesston College academic office in order to supplement existing course offerings.
 In order to register for a course under the agreement, Hesston College student must be degree-seeking and in good academic standing.
 Participating students pay all academic tuition and fees to Hesston College and courses taken are transcripted by Hesston College.
 Course dates including add, drop and grading periods shall be defined by the teaching institution, and the teaching institution reserves the right to require the withdrawal of any student whose conduct requires such action.
 Standard Hesston College withdrawal policies also apply.
 Acadeum courses do not count as Hesston College courses for the residency requirement for graduation.